 The Brazilian was individually culpable for the second goal, losing possession in a dangerous area as Callum Robinson capitalised to run through and score.

-Chelsea fought back in the second half to secure an unlikely draw, but it was a dreadful display from the experienced centre-back.
+Chelsea fought back in the second half to secure an unlikely draw, but it was a dreadful display from the new arrival.

-Silva bounced back to his credit and proved his class throughout the campaign however, forming part of the Chelsea squad that won the Champions League under Thomas Tuchel.
+Silva bounced back to his credit and proved his class throughout his debut campaign, forming part of the Chelsea squad that won the Champions League under Thomas Tuchel.

 The desire to make an impact on debut can often lead to a little over enthusiasm, but Alex Jankewitz’s took making an early impression to a whole new level.